href="../../images/logo.svg"/>

 After wrapping, verify all 4 pallet labels are visible and scannable through the film.
 Reposition or cut wrap and reapply if any label is obscured.
 Amazon's FC associates will mark pallets unreadable if labels cannot be scanned on arrival.

-If Amazon receives a shipment that does not comply with their requirements -- wrong pallet size, damaged pallets, missing labels, wrong stretch wrap -- they may assess an Unplanned Services fee ranging from $100 to $500 per affected shipment.
+If Amazon receives a shipment that does not comply with their requirements -- wrong pallet size, damaged pallets, missing labels, wrong stretch wrap -- they may assess an Unplanned Services fee ranging from current market rate to $500 per affected shipment.
 Repeated violations can result in your shipping plan privileges being suspended.
 The cost of non-compliance far exceeds the incremental cost of Grade A pallets and proper stretch wrap.

 Amazon FBA requires GMA 48x40 standard pallets for LTL and FTL shipments to fulfillment centers.
 Pallets must be 4-way entry, Grade A condition, and able to support loads up to 1,500 lb per pallet (Amazon's FBA inbound limit per pallet).
 Block pallets are preferred at many FCs due to better forklift compatibility with Amazon's Kiva robot infrastructure.